blog and podcasts

 What then is the human condition of grief?
 Is it just part of living?

 All my love for my mother bubbled to the surface as I touched her things.
-Her perfumes.
-Her head coverings.
-Her funny nick knacks .
+Her perfumes, head coverings, and funny nick knacks.
 Grief is a really sad and hard expression of love.

 Limited Time offres